shronkers/shronkers.github.io/content/blog/dualbooting-arch-linux-and-windows.md

 The general impression that I got from ~~researching~~ watching videos about Arch's install process was this: **VERY DIFFICULT AND FRAGILE**.
-Arch gives the user total control over every aspect of the system, which means that editing and important file incorrectly can cause your system to break.
+Arch gives the user total control over every aspect of the system, which means that editing an important file incorrectly can cause your system to break.

 It took two attempts for me to get Arch to the state that it is in now.